How To Write Engaging Long-Form Content: 10 Tips

 To make sure your content services the competition, always do thorough research and then start writing the copy.
-You’ll gain some extra knowledge and your content would be more helpful for the readers.
+You’ll gain some new knowledge, and your content would be more helpful for the readers.

 2. Keep The Copy Sharply Focused

 When you are writing a short article, there’s no room for going out of the topic.
-But in longer articles, you can easily go out of the topic without even knowing it.
+But in longer articles, you can quickly go out of the topic without even knowing it.

 Then, don’t forget the reader.
-Use the words I and you to indicate the reader that your content is focused on him or her.
+Use the words I and you to show the reader that your content is focused on him or her.

-When you divide your content into parts it gets easy to consume.
-It also makes it easier for a reader to easily navigate through different sections of the content.
+When you divide your content into parts, it gets easy to consume.
+It also makes it easier for a reader to easily navigate through different sections of the article.

-Subheadings are general H1, H2, H3, H4, H5 and H6 tags.
-Adding subheadings will make your whole content more readable and it won’t look like a newspaper article!
+Subheadings are general H1, H2, H3, H4, H5, and H6 tags.
+Adding subheadings will make your entire content more readable, and it won’t look like a newspaper article!

-If you are a blogger who wants to making a living from your blog, listen:
+If you are a blogger who wants to make a living from your blog, listen:

-You can’t drive traffic if no one reads your content.
+You can’t make money if no one reads your content.
 Even if you go on publishing forever.
-Why?

 Because you don’t talk to your readers.